-Estate settlement is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the deceased as quickly and respectfully as possible.
-You can count on us to act quickly and with as much respect to the feelings of everyone involved.
+Settling an estate is often stressful, but a very important job.
+As an executor you have been entrusted to carry out the wishes of the deceased as promptly and with as much dignity as possible.
+You can count on us to act quickly and with as much respect to the feelings of everyone in bereavement.

-Contact us as soon as possible to discuss your exact estate appraisal demands and how we can put our knowledge to work for you.
+Contact us promptly to discuss your precise estate appraisal demands and how we can put our knowledge to work for you.

 Settling an estate usually depends on an appraisal to acquire fair market value for the residential property affected.
 We sympathize that when you lose a loved one, even thinking about an appraisal report is the furthest thought from your mind.
 Because of this, now and then there will be times that the effective date of an appraisal report deviates from the time of death.
 Mitchell Real Estate Appraisals assures that our appraisers are knowledgeable about the procedures and requirements requested by revenue services to supply a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
 The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our appraisers to confidentiality, providing the fullest degree of privacy for you and your loved ones.

 Often, people do not fully appreciate the requirement to have an exhaustive real estate appraisal supplied in support of the numbers shown in general documents filed with the IRS and SC state agencies.